Appalachian Gateway Communities Initiative: Providing Tools for Tourism

 During the three-day workshop, participating teams hear from national and regional experts, exchange ideas with other teams, and ultimately develop action plans for their communities.
 Before, during, and after the workshop, teams receive targeted technical assistance, community tourism assessments, small grants for project implementation, and more.

-To date, AGCI has supported 13 workshops, six technical assistance projects, and issued nearly 40 grants to teams representing more than 70 communities across 12 Appalachian states.
+To date, AGCI has supported over 13 workshops, six technical assistance projects, and 40 grants to teams representing 70+ communities across 12 Appalachian states.

 Congrats 2024 Participants!

-In April, seven community teams are participating in the 2024 AGCI workshop in Decatur, Alabama.
-Together, they’ll explore topics including growing visitation, getting recreation visitors to main street, expanding arts and events, building out visitor services, and more.
+In April, seven community teams participated in the 2024 AGCI workshop in Decatur, Alabama.
+Together, they explored topics including growing visitation, getting recreation visitors to main street, expanding arts and events, building out visitor services, and more.
+They’ll use their new networks and action plans to bring thoughtful tourism projects to life.

 • Buckeye Hills, Ohio